UoMResearchIT/etekkatho-medical-library/README.md

 # eTekkatho Medical Library

-Parse metadata for 1.55 million medical articles into a CSV file from an XML dump, then download corresponding PDFs.
+Parse metadata for 1.55 million medical articles into a CSV file from a PubMed open access XML dump, then download the corresponding PDF articles.
 CSV is indexed for searching by Apache Solr.

-UI for serving the library in /app.
+UI for accessing the library in /app.

-Backend is nGinx, Solr, and Ubuntu Server wrapped in a VM.
+Backend is nginx, Solr, and Ubuntu Server wrapped in a VM.